-Tools you'll need
+Tools you'll need:

-- Scan tool
+1. Scan tool

-- Engine oil
+2. Engine oil

-- Shop rags
+3. Shop rags

-Locating the idle control valve in your car
+Locate the idle control valve in your car

 Pop the hood and access the idle control valve.
 It is usually at the top-center of the engine, attached to the throttle.
 In some models, like the Crown Vic and Grand Marquis, the ICV can be accessed at the back of the air intake section, where one would expect a carburetor.
 It is only a small device, almost the size of your hand.

-Disconnecting the valve
+Disconnect the valve

 Pull out the electrical connector from the ICV.
 You will also see two bolts and an exhaust hose attached to the valve.
 With a socket wrench, remove the bolts first, followed by the gasket.
 Once these have been detached, unplug the exhaust hose by twisting the ICV a little.

-Cleaning the sealing surface
+Clean the sealing surface

 Use the shop rag to clean the sealing surface and the throttle body assembly.
 A clean area is also necessary in the upkeep of the ICV.

-Installing the new ICV
+Install the new ICV

 After cleaning the mounting surfaces, assemble the new idle control valve.
 Don't forget to apply some clean engine oil to the gasket prior to the installation.
 Set up the ICV in almost the same manner as the old valve was detached.
 Tighten the bolts and plug the electrical wirings.
 To check if the installation was successful, conduct a test drive, but don't forget to erase the codes and commands on the scan tool first.
 Happy idling!